 The reason why the Berkians cannot live in the Hidden World as originally planned which led to the above.
 The main reason is that the dragons of the Hidden World would not listen to Toothless.
 When the Light Fury is taken hostage, Toothless is able to effortlessly order his flight to surrender.
 Not only that, it's revealed in the epilogue that he is able to rule the Hidden World unchallenged.

 Even after going into hiding, Toothless and his family hang around on the rocks outside of the Hidden World, exposed enough that Hiccup is able to find and reach them via a small boat.

-The possibility of the dragons returning when the world "deserves" them is allowed, but given that the Berkians are the safest they've ever been, it isn't clear when, if ever, such a Utopia would even come.
+The possibility of the dragons returning when the world "deserves" them is allowed, but given that the dragons of the Hidden World will attack a human on sight — and that Toothless, after a mere ten years of living there, has adopted this mindset — it isn't clear when, if ever, such an Utopia would even come.

 The existence of the titular "Hidden World" also qualifies.
 Stoick supposedly told Hiccup stories about it when he was younger, but in the first film, his obsession was with finding the nest.
 If anything, the Vikings should have assumed that the nest WAS the Hidden World (albeit, Stoick does distinguish the nest he sought from the Hidden World.
 The nest is where the dragons raiding Berk were largely coming from, whereas the Hidden World is where ALL dragons the world over ancestrally originated).

 There is very little middle ground when it comes to the Light Fury.
 Some think her design is cute, some can't stand it.
 Some think she's nothing more than a Satellite Love Interest for Toothless, some think they're a nice couple.
 She's intrinsically tied to the fact that the dragons leave, but no one, not even the movie itself, can seem to nail down exactly how much of it was because of her.
 And that's without getting into the meta stuff surrounding her.